shashi1415/E-pharma/frontend/README.md

-# Medi-Mitra E-Pharmacy Application
+#  E-Pharmacy Application

-This project is a full-stack e-pharmacy web application called **Medi-Mitra**.
+This project is a full-stack e-pharmacy web application called **e-pharma**.
 It provides users with a seamless experience to browse, purchase, and learn about healthcare products and services online.

 ## Features
 - User-friendly interface for browsing and searching products